REBECCA FRANKEL

 Publishers Weekly

-In their early look at War Dogs, PW said: "[Frankel's] passion for her subject matter and deep appreciation for the dogs is heartwarming and inspiring throughout.
+In its early look at War Dogs, PW said: "[Frankel's] passion for her subject matter and deep appreciation for the dogs is heartwarming and inspiring throughout.
 Military aficionados as well as dog lovers will learn from and enjoy from this study of canine commandos and the service people who count on them."

 October 2014